trinker/qdap/vignettes/qdap_vignette.md

 If a data set is larger the user may want to consider representing the data as a <a href="http://trinker.github.io/qdap_dev/dissimilarity.html" target="_blank"><code>dissimilarity</code></a> matrix or as an adjacency matrix that can be plotted with the <a href="http://cran.r-project.org/web/packages/igraph/index.html">igraph package</a> as seen in the <a href="#plotadj2">presidential examples above</a>.

-In the following example the reader will notice the centers of the circles (i.e., the person labels) are very similar to the arrangement of the same data in the <a href="#plotadj">adjaceny matrix plot</a> of the same data above.
+In the following example the reader will notice the centers of the circles (i.e., the person labels) are very similar to the positioning (the distances between nodes) of the same data in the <a href="#plotadj">adjaceny matrix plot</a> of the same data above.